 - I love pre-shredded carrots in salads because they’re a bit firmer than the carrots you shred yourself.
 I used one cup of carrots, but use even less carrots if you want lower carbs.

 - I cut the radishes into half-moon shapes so each piece would have a red border.

 - I used a generous amount of sliced green onion and chopped cilantro, but you can use less.
-(I also tried this once with a combination of cilantro and parsley which was also good, and if you don’t like cilantro I’d use flat Italian parsley.)
+(If you don’t like cilantro I’d just use a bit more sliced green onion.)

 - Whisk together ingredients to make the cumin-lime vinaigrette

 - Toss the shredded carrot, jicama strips, radishes, and green onion until they’re well combined.